Art Answers Fan Questions

-To celebrate the First Anniversary of this website, Art responded to a variety of fan questions that are not commonly asked in media interviews.
+To celebrate the First Anniversary of the website, Art responded to a variety of fan questions that are not commonly asked in media interviews.

 It is rumored there is a lot of unreleased solo material of yours including recordings you made as a child.
 Will any of this ever be released?